muhammadshaban89/VMWARE/DRS+SDRS/DRS.md

 ---

+# ⭐ 1.
+Fully Automated DRS
+This means:

+> vCenter automatically moves VMs between hosts using vMotion to balance CPU and memory.

+You don’t need to approve anything — DRS handles it.

+This is the recommended mode for almost all clusters.

+---

+# ⭐ 2.
+Migration Threshold (Level 3)
+This slider controls **how aggressively** DRS moves VMs.

+### Levels:
+- **1–2 = Conservative**
+  Only moves VMs when imbalance is severe
+- **3 = Default / Balanced**
+  Moves VMs when moderately imbalanced
+- **4–5 = Aggressive**
+  Moves VMs frequently to keep hosts perfectly balanced

+Your setting (**Level 3**) is ideal for:

+- Stable workloads
+- Production clusters
+- Avoiding unnecessary vMotions

+---

+# ⭐ 3.
+Predictive DRS (Disabled)
+Predictive DRS uses **vRealize Operations Manager (vROps)** to predict future load and move VMs *before* a host becomes overloaded.

+You don’t have it enabled — which is fine unless you use vROps.

+---

+# ⭐ 4.
+VM Automation (Enabled)
+This means:

+> All VMs follow the cluster’s automation level (Fully Automated).

+If this was disabled, you could override automation per VM.

+---

+# ⭐ 5.
+VM Device Stun Time Limit (Disabled)
+This is an advanced setting that prevents long stun times during Storage vMotion.

+Most environments leave this **disabled** unless they have very large disks.

+---

+# ⭐ Is Your DRS Configuration Good?
+Yes — your settings are **perfect for a normal production cluster**:

+- Fully Automated → Best for balancing
+- Threshold 3 → Balanced, not too aggressive
+- Predictive DRS off → Fine unless you use vROps
+- VM Automation on → Correct
+- Stun limit off → Normal

+Nothing is misconfigured.

+---

 # ⭐ Simple Summary
 **DRS = Automatic compute load balancing using vMotion.**
 It keeps your cluster healthy, balanced, and efficient.